watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 IBMDiscoveryV1 discovery = new IBMDiscoveryV1(IBMDiscoveryV1.VERSION_DATE_2017_09_01);
 ```

-The argument passed into the constructor is the version date, and the possible values are exposed as static `String`s in the service classes.
+The argument passed into the constructor is the version date, and the possible values are exposed as static strings in the service classes.
 Using the latest version ensures the most up-to-date functionality, but the option is there to use older versions if any app-specific functionality would be broken otherwise.

 Note as well that no code has to be written for authentication, as we set up the named credentials earlier in this lab.
 However, if we didn't set that up, we could use the `setUsernameAndPassword` method to get the same result.